Akruzen/Briefer/README.md

 To directly install the apk on your phone, you can check current releases and download the apk file from [release section](<https://github.com/Akruzen/Briefer/releases>).

 Points to consider while installing:
+- Make sure you are using Android Oreo (8.0) or above
-- The APK file size is drastically large (around 176 MB) since the BERT language model is included inside the APK file which is around 100 MB.
+- The APK file size is drastically large (around 130 MB) since the BERT language model is included inside the APK file which is around 100 MB.
 - The APK is of debug type, which further increases the app size.

 #### For developers: